ogarland/ProteinEmbeddings/README.md

 ### Usage
 The execution of the following files *requires* a **Linux OS** and **Python 3**.
 If you are using Windows, please *make sure you are setting up a VM*.

 1. Clone this file in a proper directory.
 This will download all the files and datasets necessary for execution.
-The output will be a folder named "Cluster-Viz".
+The output will be a folder named "ProteinEmbeddings".
 ```
 git clone https://github.com/ogarland/ProteinEmbeddings.git
 ```